Kvieta1990/Kvieta1990.github.io/_posts/2024-01-15-yourls_docker.md

    title="yourls" />
 </p>

-	> Here, I am using `nginx+CloudFlare` for setting up the web traffic and the external URL is from the CloudFlare service.

-2. We don't need to expose the port for serving the YOURLS service to public.
+- We don't need to expose the port for serving the YOURLS service to public.
 With `CloudFlare`, we can assign a sub-domain (e.g., yr.iris-home.net in my case) to the IP address of our VPS.
 Then, we can configure nginx in the following way to let the external URL redirect to `localhost` at the port specified for `YOURLS`,